indocom/lumina/docs/after/checkup.md

 ---
 id: checkup
-title: Pre-AdCheckup
+title: Pre-Admission Medical Checkup
 ---

 We strongly encourage you to conduct your medical examination in NUS to avoid any unwanted complications and incompatibilities that can arise if you complete the test in Indonesia.
 Please **do not delay** in taking this test because you will need it for the issuance of Student Pass, therefore, we recommend you to take it before QET or the day after.

 If you conduct your medical examination in NUS, NUS will send your results directly to ICA for the issuance of Student Pass.
-See [Registration Guide](http://www.nus.edu.sg/registrar/info/info/Registration-Guide-for-Undergraduate-Students.pdf) Section 9.2
+See [Registration Guide](http://nus.edu.sg/registrar/docs/info/registration-guides/registration-guide-for-undergraduate-students.pdf) Section 9.2

 For the latest information, please refer [here](http://www.nus.edu.sg/uhc/general-health/medical-examination/pre-admission/pre-admission-medical-exam)

 ### Booking
 Early booking is essential to get the date you want!
-[Book your appointment here](https://www.gevme.com/nus-pre-admission-medical-examination2).
+[Book your appointment here](https://www.gevme.com/nus-pre-admission-medical-examination-2020).
 It will cost $55 (fifty-five Singapore dollars) for you to get the test done here.

 ### Things to prepare
 Several things to take note: